Professor Georgios Varouxakis

 My research interests include:

-- political thought on nationalism, patriotism and cosmopolitanism
+• History of nationalism and political thought on nationalism, internationalism, patriotism, and cosmopolitanism

 1. Liberty Abroad: J. S. Mill on International Relations (Cambridge: Cambridge University Press, 2013 -- “Ideas in Context” Series)